gautamsi/generator-keystone-ts/README.md

 ### Install MongoDB

-If you're on a mac, the easiest way to install MongoDB is to use the [homebrew package manager for OS X](http://brew.sh/).
-To install it, run this in your terminal:
+If you're on a Mac, the easiest way to install MongoDB is to use the [homebrew package manager for OS X](https://brew.sh).
+To install `brew`, run this in your terminal:

 ````
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"